 The requirement on MG behaviour should normally drive the requirement(s) for the H.248 interface (but not vice versa).
 The resultant MG behaviour would be from the definition of an overall network solution.

 The network element behaviour is firstly at the top level of a composed “MGC/MG” gateway entity, - according the overall traffic model of [ITU-T H.248.81].
-There’s hence a mapping of “service requirements/capabilities” on the “composed MGC/MG” and then “functional distribution on decomposed gateway model”.
+Hence there’s a mapping of “service requirements/capabilities” on the “composed MGC/MG” and then “functional distribution on decomposed gateway model”.

 7 Summary

-This document illustrates the difficulty, even impossibility of a generic specification i.e. , a generic H.248 profile in justifying concrete, dedicated protocol solutions in case of available alternative for “emulation approaches”.
+This supplement illustrates the difficulty, even impossibility of a generic specification i.e. , a generic H.248 profile in justifying concrete, dedicated protocol solutions in case of available alternative for “emulation approaches”.

 Appendix I H.248 profiles and Context Attributes for priority traffic handling